 --prefix allows you to set an optional text prefix to all version numbers, for

 vinnie --prefix=v would create version numbers such as

 --omit-prefix suppresses the prefix from output.
 The tag will be processed

 using the prefix, but the output will just contain the version numbers such as

-incrementing integer.
+or just an incrementing integer.
 The default is to use semver.

 --current-version in some situations it's nice to be able to just tell Vinnie